NAKULMAK05/Event-Management-System/README.md

    ```
 3. **Install Dependencies**

-   - If using **Node.js**:
+   - **Node.js**:
      ```bash
-     npm install
+     npm install i
      ``
 4. **Setup the Database**

-   - Follow the database setup instructions provided in the project documentation.
-Create your database and configure the connection settings.
+   - connect to MongoDB database locally or for production use MongoDB atlas connection string

 5. **Configure Environment Variables**

-   - Create a `.env` file based on the provided `.env.example` and add the necessary environment variables.
+   - Create a `.env` file based and add the necessary environment variables.

 ## Configuration